A charity best practice guide

 When developing brand positioning concepts for audience research, it is useful to explore whether to focus on some areas of the charities work (strategic pillars) more than others or whether to create a big idea that can span them all.
 It is also worth considering which areas the charity invests the most in, as well as which ones are the most inspiring and engaging to potential supporters.

-Imagine for example if you were a healthcare charity with three clear strategic pillars of; providing expert advice, campaigning for social change and medical research, in your corporate strategy.
+Imagine for example if you were a healthcare charity with three clear strategic pillars.
+Pillars of; providing expert advice, campaigning for social change and medical research, in your corporate strategy.
 In order to work out what positioning will have the most impact for your organisation you should test messaging that positions each of these pillars (advice, campaigning, or research) at its heart to see which one has the greatest appeal.